awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-connect-userhierarchygroup.md

 # AWS::Connect::UserHierarchyGroup<a name="aws-resource-connect-userhierarchygroup"></a>

-Creates a new user hierarchy group\.
+Specifies a new user hierarchy group\.

 ## Syntax<a name="aws-resource-connect-userhierarchygroup-syntax"></a>